vaishna-v/js-neuralnetwork/README.md

 npm install mathjs
 ```
 ### Note:
-I made this project to understand the working of simple vanilla neural networks.
+I made this project to understand the working of a simple vanilla neural networks.
 As a result, this network is not very optimized—it's slow and inefficient.
 It is very much prone to errors considering how unpolished it is.
-I would never use it myself for any future projects.
-The only reason I am publishing it is because this is my first project, so I believe it's fine.
+I am only publishing it as it is my first project.
 **ALSO:**
 My network DOES NOT contain biases.